 The FMS-02 V2 portable amp from Lear has been out for quite some time, 3 years to be exact.
 However, given the MSRP has dropped by over HK$1000 to a very enticing HK$1,998 and Lear has very kindly sent me a sample unit recently I thought it would be worthwhile to see if there is any life left in the increasing niche portable amplifier market.

 Just how does it stack up against the new breed of IEM portable amps from the likes of ALO Audio and iBasso and can new, ever-complex, IEM’s pair nicely?

 To date, this remains Lear’s only available foray into the portable amping business and they have instead chosen to focus more on the IEM side.
 The older Lear FSM-01 portable amp, which was at the vanguard of the Lear “relaunch” back in 2011 is no longer available directly from Lear.

 This was a much simpler portable amp and not as refined or capable as the FSM-02 V2.
 It also sold for much less, at around $130 or half the price.
 Considering the original tag price of HK$2998 of around $400 for the FSM-02 V2 is now around $260 US dollars then you are talking about a potential bargain on your hands.

 The FSM-02 V2 is no ordinary push-pull/opamp driven analog portable amplifier.
 In today’s diverse market that is a good thing unless you launch it at rock bottom pricing or go super high end.
 You have to have a hook to grab attention and the V2 has quite a few hooks.

-The pot on the front of the V2 is a solid micro step analog pot but it’s a bit short pushing your finger dangerously close to the EQ power switch during day to day operation.
-Whilst it gives the V2 a nice streamline look, it is not as functionally effective as a longer pot might have been.
+The pot on the front of the FSM-02 V2 is a solid micro-step analog pot but it’s a bit short pushing your finger dangerously close to the EQ power switch during day to day operation.
+Whilst it gives the V2 a nice streamlined look, it is not as functionally effective as a longer pot might have been.